toolbear/soon/README.md

 * mental and physical well being
 * hugs & tacos

 The only opinion Soon has about task or to-do lists is that you should use them.
 Out of the box Soon supports [GFM task lists][GFM task lists], git feature branches, GitHub pull requests, and GitHub issues.
 Your favorite task list software is supported via plugins.
+Mac users may be interested in the plugins for [OS X Reminders][soon-osx-reminders] or [Things][soon-things] plugins.

 On the surface Soon has similarities to [a popular technique][pomodoro].
 Our scope is smaller and our approach different; Soon is a tool not a methodology.

 [pomodoro]: http://pomodorotechnique.com/ "The Pomodoro Technique®"
 [GFM task lists]: https://help.github.com/articles/writing-on-github/#task-lists "GitHub Flavored Markdown Task Lists"
+[soon-osx-reminders]: https://github.com/toolbear/soon-osx-reminders "Plugin for Reminders by Apple"
+[soon-things]: https://github.com/toolbear/soon-things "Plugin for Things by Cultered Code"

 ## Teaser